 A standout feature of this product is its AI ECG analysis, which supplies extensive information about your heart health, such as heart rate, rhythm disturbances, HRV parameters, and specifics of all individual irregularities.
 The accompanying PC and Mac software offers a comprehensive understanding of these metrics.

 While the Wellue Heart Health Monitor may not be necessary for those without known heart issues, it is recommended for individuals with pre-existing conditions or those who desire an extra method to monitor their family’s health.
 It provides a handy means of tracking your heart rhythm for extended periods, allowing you to detect potential issues whenever needed.

 Wellue (use coupon GW10 for a 10% discount)*

-To perform a measurement, simply launch the ECG app on your Venu 2 Plus and place the fingers of your hand on the bezel.
+To perform a measurement, simply launch the ECG app and place the fingers of your hand on the bezel.
 After waiting for 30 seconds, the reading will be completed.
 The watch is capable of identifying and categorising atrial fibrillation and informing you if your heart is in a normal sinus rhythm.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!

 *Disclosure: We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.